 It’s good to utilize local resources, as experienced gardeners in your area will have a wealth of knowledge about growing flowers and vegetables, and that information can also be applied to growing cannabis.
 If you have some experience gardening and growing veggies, you will probably find that growing cannabis outdoors is a fairly easy endeavor.

-Step 2: Pick a space for your garden
+Step 2: Pick a space for your outdoor grow

-Choosing a space for your outdoor garden is one of the most important decision you’ll make, especially if you’re planting directly in the ground or in large immobile containers.
+Choosing a space for your outdoor grow is one of the most important decision you’ll make, especially if you’re planting directly in the ground or in large immobile containers.

 Your cannabis plants should receive as much direct sunlight as possible, ideally during midday, when the quality of light is best.
 As the season changes and fall approaches, your plants will get less and less sunlight throughout the day, which will trigger the flowering stage.